cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/detail-callouts/detail-hybrid-instantiated-model.md

-# Detail: Hybrid (Conditional Gaussian) Instantiated Models
+# Detail: Hybrid (Conditional Gaussian) Instantiated Model

 This page describes **Hybrid (conditional Gaussian)** instantiated models in the **Instantiated Model** box.
 These are **mixed discrete/continuous